 Product and other gross margin may fluctuate from period-to-period based on a number of factors, including total units shipped as compared to the direct costs of production and relatively fixed personnel costs incurred.
 We sell our on-premise devices at aggressive price points to facilitate the adoption of our platforms and services.
+Additionally, some product costs have become subject to significantly higher pricing due to supply chain constraints in the current global macroeconomic environment and we may not be able to fully offset such higher costs through price increases.
 We expect our product and other gross margin to continue to be negative for the foreseeable future.